-To Pete, Sally and the staff, our outstanding results are due to your professional, personal service catering for the needs of our customers and the local community.
+To Pete, Sally and the staff a most hearty congratulations for another outstanding year.
+Through your professional, diligent and caring service to our customers and the local community we have achieved this year's remarkable results.

-Michael Joseph De Navi,
+Michael Joseph DeNavi

 MyDeklari